genidma/teatime-accessibility/README.md

    ```

 ### Command Line Options for Duration
 A custom duration can be specified via the GUI and also via the command line.
+As a note on the aside, durations are always in minutes.

 To do this on the command line: